zeph-yr/XephGBT/README.md

 - Side note: It is highly discouraged to edit other fields in the file.
 They're for BloqTransformers to read, not humans.
 In the event you've perturbed them, delete the config file and restart game.
 You contaminated it.
 I'll generate a new one. 🙂

 ### Disclaimer Before Downloading
-Mods that interact with chat or change gameplay in real-time require streaming, VR and game-specific experience to use properly.
+Mods that interact with chat to alter gameplay in real-time require streaming, VR and game-specific experience to use properly.
 Users are expected to know what they’re doing before using such mods.
 <p><b>XephGBT is a for-fun project created on the author’s own time</b>, in appreciation of her friends and in the spirit of creativity and academic interest.
-Its purpose is to provide a bespoke, fun and challenging experience for the Special Requester and the author’s community, all of whom are highly experienced VR enthusiasts.
+Its purpose is to provide a bespoke, fun and challenging experience for the Special Requester, the author’s community, and the author herself, all of whom are highly experienced VR enthusiasts.
 Understand this.</p>
 <p>Use your own judgment.
 Mod is provided "as is" and "as available" without any warranty or guarantee.
 You agree that you are making use of the mod at your own risk.</p>
 <p><b>ELI5: XephGBT is a mod intended for expert users, like ◆◆ slopes are for expert skiers.
 It is not recommended to use XephGBT if you are not experienced in streaming and VR.</b></p>